Archived Blog Posts

 According to District Rule 1206, regarding residential facilities, "A regulated residential facility is any building, condominium, or apartment that contains more than four dwelling units.
 A regulated residential facility is also a group of buildings located on the same property and managed by a common entity, even when there are fewer than four dwelling units in each building."

 For individual homes, there is no exact year where testing is required.
-However many companies will not perform demo in homes built before 1986 for the safety of their employees.
+However many companies will not perform demo in homes built before 1986 for the safety of

 When Does Summer Really End?